AlejandrodelaConcha/Probabilistic-Graphical-Models/HWK1/Readme.txt

 This is the first homework of the MVA course "Probabilistic Graphical Models".
-The goal is to coda an and analyze he basic binary classification algorithms: LDA, QDA logistic and linear regression.
+The goal is to coda an and analyze some of the basic binary classification algorithms: LDA, QDA logistic and linear regression.
 The repository contains the following files:

 -HWk_exercises: This pdf document describes the methods to be implemented and analyzed.